A three layer neural network can represent any multivariate function

 Note that the original theorem of Hecht-Nielsen uses Sprecher's earlier result from \cite{Sp65}.
 We have formulated this theorem using Sprecher's later result \cite{Sp72}, which was also extensively discussed in a number of subsequent papers (see, e.g., \cite{Br,Kop,Sp93,Sp96,Sp97}).

 Although the above theorem completely characterizes the power of feedforward neural networks, it was considered by some authors as non-constructive (see, e.g., \cite{Gir}).
-Hecht-Nielsen himself writes in \cite{Hecht} that the theorem is strictly an existence result, this theorem tells us that such a three-layer mapping network must exist, but it doesn't tell us how we can construct it.
-Nevertheless, Hecht-Nielsen's theorem stimulated the further research concerning the role of Kolmogorov superposition theorem in neural network theory.
-The research on this subject was carried out in two directions.
-In the first direction, the analysis was concentrated on approximative versions of Kolmogorov's theorem and similar results on feedforward neural networks (see, e.g., \cite{GI,Is14,Notes,Kur1,Kur2,MP,Pin}).
+Hecht-Nielsen himself wrote in \cite{Hecht} that the theorem is strictly an existence result, this theorem tells us that such a three-layer mapping network must exist, but it doesn't tell us how we can construct it.
+Nevertheless, Hecht-Nielsen's theorem stimulated the further research concerning the role of Kolmogorov superposition theorem in neural network theory, which is still active today (see, e.g., \cite{Jorg,Mont,Sch,Shen}).
+The research on this subject was carried out mainly in two directions.
+In the first direction, the analysis was concentrated on approximative versions of Kolmogorov's theorem and similar results on feedforward neural networks (see, e.g., \cite{GI,Is14,Notes,Kur1,Kur2,MP,Pin} ).
 In the second direction, the precise form of the Kolmogorov superposition theorem and its relationship to neural networks were studied.
-Hecht-Nielsen's expectations that \textquotedblleft more will be learned about the Kolmogorov mapping network in the years to come" were met by series of works of Sprecher \cite {KS94,Sp93,Sp96,Sp97}.
+Hecht-Nielsen's expectations that \textquotedblleft more will be learned about the Kolmogorov mapping network in the years to come" were met by series of works of Sprecher \cite{KS94,Sp93,Sp96,Sp97}.
 Due to these works, there is a perspective for a practical usage of the exact representation of continuous functions by Kolmogorov type neural networks.
-In fact, such a perspective stems from the fact that Sprecher's function $\phi $, which determines the processing units of the middle layer, could be computed algorithmically (see, e.g., \cite {Br,Kop,Sp96}).
+In fact, such a perspective stems from the fact that Sprecher's function $\phi $, which determines the processing units of the middle layer, could be computed algorithmically (see, e.g., \cite{Br,Kop,Sp96}).